reticulatedpines/magiclantern_simplified/contrib/qemu/HACKING.rst

 Tip: find the assert stub, add assert_log to your debugmsg.gdb and run the firmware under GDB with ``-d callstack``.
-You'll get a stack trace to see what code called that assertion (so you'll know where to look in the disassembly).
+You'll get a stack trace to see what code called that assertion - example below.

 Patching code
 '''''''''''''